mohitatust/aviation_stack_mcp/README.md

-# Aviation Stack MCP
+# ✈️ Aviation Stack MCP Server

-This project implements the MCP tools that can be used by Claude and other MCP-compatible models.
+This project implements an MCP Server and tools to query [Aviation Stack](https://aviationstack.com/), a real-time Flight Status & Global Aviation Data API.

 ## What is Model Context Protocol?